cwibisono12/Clarion2-Trinity/README.md

 Follow the instruction on the screen to project on X or Y axis or to set the limit of the 2D histograms.

 Capabilities of visualization:

 1).
 Enabling the user to project on X or Y axis and set the width for the projection.

 2).
 User can also expand the projected region and set the lower and upper x limits to see the region of interest.

 3).
 User can also draw banana gates on the 2D histogram and get the coordinates.

 Note that visualization program is far from perfection and is currently still under development.

+In the near future, the capability to perform background subtraction that is generally used for the analysis of gamma-gamma coincidences will be implemented along with the gaussian fit for the peak of interest.